 The orchid display is a collaboration between Gardens by the Bay and the Embassy of Peru in Singapore.
 It was launched on 18 August 2023 by Minister in the Prime Minister’s Office and Second Minister for Finance and National Development Indranee Rajah.

 Ambassador of Peru to Singapore His Excellency Carlos Raul Vasquez Corrales said, “Visitors to the Orchids of Machu Picchu display can experience the historical significance of Machu Picchu, which stands not only as a testament to the Inca civilisation’s advanced understanding of engineering, agriculture, and astronomy, but also as a culmination of centuries of preceding cultures.
-The replicas of artifacts from these cultures that are on display are a homage to the rich and intricate tapestry that has been woven together to create the remarkable Inca civilisation.
+The replicas of artefacts from these cultures that are on display are a homage to the rich and intricate tapestry that has been woven together to create the remarkable Inca civilisation.
 We also wanted to give a sense of the diverse flora and fauna of Machu Picchu, many of which are endemic to the region.
 The lush vegetation and unique microclimates of Machu Picchu have given rise to a rich botanical garden, where the orchids at the display are but a glimpse of that diversity.”

 View the Orchids of Machu Picchu at the Cloud Forest.
 Usual admission charges apply.